Saltar al contenido

 Where are those people who labeled homosexuality as a disease?
 And what is the reason they do not like it?

-Fertility specialists usually have doubts whether to treat or not same sex couples, much more than to treat unmarried ones (as to men and women).
+Fertility specialists usually have doubts whether to treat same sex couples or not, much more than to treat unmarried ones (as to men and women).
 Most of them are motivated by ethics, religion or family background.
-For me it is hard to understand that today, there are still a number of specialists in reproductive medicine who do not approve to treat gay, lesbians or unmarried people.

 Currently in the United States there is an estimated 6 to 14 million children being raised by at least one gay or lesbian parent, usually as a result of a heterosexual relation.
 The proportion of children born to unmarried mothers hit a record 47.5% (number of 346,595) in the UK last year.
 The figure has risen from 25% in 1988 and just 11% in 1979.
 The following data shows the number of household with children in the US: